Arvind181205/Nightingale-The-AI-Career-Agent/README.md

-Of course.
-Here is a professional README.md template tailored for your AI Career Agent project.
-You can copy and paste this into your README.md file on GitHub and fill in the details.

 🚀 AI Career Agent
 An autonomous, multi-agent system designed to automate the initial phases of a job hunt.
 This agent finds relevant job postings, analyzes them against a user's resume, and crafts tailored application materials like resume suggestions and cover letters.